cityofcapetown/ds_code_challenge/README.md

    5.2.
 Detail the logic/methodology used to identify duplicates

 7. Identify value-adding insights for management within Urban Mobility, with regard to potholes.
 8. Consider the structure of the raw service request data you worked with above.
-Provide a recommendation for how you would process, transform, or structure this dataset into an `analytics-ready` dataset, assuming that the source dataset is extremely large, and that analytical introspection of the data would need to be performant.
+Provide a recommendation for how you would process, transform, or structure this dataset into an `analytics-ready` dataset.
+   * as an additional feature, assuming that the source dataset is extremely large, and that analytical introspection of the data would need to be performant.
    * Provide a visual representation of your recommendation with explanatory text.

 ## Contact